 About the Blog

-The blog, redteams.net, brings awareness to what Red Teaming is, presenting examples, concepts, ideas and tips, and focusing on the Red Team Mindset.
-All of this is based on experience, past projects, and lessons learned by doing.
+The blog focuses on awareness about what Red Teaming, and the adversarial mindset are, presenting examples, concepts, ideas and tips..
+All information is based on experience, past projects, and lessons learned by doing.
 Nothing is theory, we write what works for us.

 You will NOT find here full techniques, exploits, *hacking" tips, and other things that might aid in an attacker.

 What is a Red Team

 A Red Team is a group of highly skilled professionals that continuously challenge the plans, defensive measures and security concepts of an organization by emulating an adversary.
 In other words: a group of trained people that act as attackers.

 By consciously working to assume the adversary's role, a "thinking enemy", a Red Team can provide a realistic view of how a new idea, plan or approach can perform in the real world, helping leaders to understand and address the risks in every aspect of the business by providing unorthodox views on problems and their solutions.

 Adversaries use a broad spectrum of tools and tactics to compromise security.
 A Red Team does the same.
 Red Teams test the entire security posture of the organization: physical, digital and social.
 When used effectively, a Red Team doesn't just help security organizations find vulnerabilities in their environments, it can also help organizations prove the need for changes in plans and strategies.
 Red Teaming mimics the tactics, techniques and procedures of real attackers, where the organization or company as a whole is learned and analyzed, and not just the area that was scoped to be tested, like in a normal pentesting engagement.